exercism/lines-of-code-counter/README.md

 Therefore, each track can define a track-specific configuration to allow counting LoC in non-solution files.

-### Track-specific configuration
+## Track-specific configuration

-To override the default configuration, each track can define a config file named `<slug>.include` inside the `tracks`directory (e.g. [`tracks/csharp.include`](./tracks/csharp.include)).
+To override the default configuration, each track can define a config file named `<slug>.include` inside the `tracks` directory (e.g. [`tracks/csharp.include`](./tracks/csharp.include)).
-This config file defines the rules to determine which files' code should be counted for that track.
+This config file defines the rules for which files to include when counting LoC for that track.
-The files use the same globbing [syntax](https://git-scm.com/docs/gitignore) as `.gitignore` files, except that the include file works the other way around: you indicate which files to include (excluding is done via the `!` prefix).
+The include files can use the same globbing [syntax](https://git-scm.com/docs/gitignore) as `.gitignore` files, except that the include file works the other way around: you indicate which files to include (excluding is done via the `!` prefix).

 You don't have to explicitly exclude the above-mentioned test/editor/example/exemplar/documentation/configuration files.
 We'll automatically exclude them for you.

-#### Example
+### Example

 Here is an example track-specific configuration: